aleksei-berezkin/typique/README.md

 **Anatomy:**

-- `titleClass` conforms to the [configurable](./docs/ComposingClassNames.md) naming convention, which instructs Typique to auto-complete the readable yet unique class name in the constant initializer
+- `titleClass` follows the configurable naming convention: Typique auto-completes a readable yet unique class name in the initializer
 - `'title'` is a class name suggested by Typique
-- `satisfies Css<{...}>` is where you define your styles as a type.
+- `satisfies Css<{...}>` is where you declare your styles as a type.
-- `&` is a parent selector interpreted according to the [native nesting](https://drafts.csswg.org/css-nesting-1/) specification.
+- `&` is the parent selector, interpreted according to the [CSS nesting](https://drafts.csswg.org/css-nesting-1/) spec.

 ## Why Typique

 - No bundlers hell.
 Completely.
-- Effortless SSR and RSC — it's just a plain CSS for them
+- Zero-friction SSR and RSC — it's just plain CSS to them
-- Insensible DX overhead: the lib uses data which TypeScript anyway computes for the editor
+- No extra DX overhead — Typique piggybacks on data TypeScript already computes for the editor
+- Readable, configurable class names
-- Intuitive mental model relying on obvious compile-time vs runtime separation
+- An intuitive mental model with a clean compile-time vs. runtime separation

 ## Documentation